tprouvot/Salesforce-Inspector-reloaded/README.md

 To submit a PR, please create a branch from releaseCandidate which is the work in progress next version.
 This branch will be merge into master when the new version is published on web store.

+Make sure to update CHANGES.md file by describing the improvement / bugfix you realised.

+In order to make sure everyone who reads documentation is aware of your improvment, you can update the 'how-to' page to document / expose this new functionnality.

 Linting : to assure indentation, formatting and best practices coherence, please install ESLint extension.

 ## Development